Home / Feros Stories / How to help an ageing parent who doesn’t want help

 5. Do your research beforehand

 You can check eligibility for government funding by answering a few questions on the My Aged Care website.
-With wait times of three to six months for most government subsidies, it pays to apply before the need is urgent.
+With wait times of six to twelve months for most government subsidies, it pays to apply before the need is urgent.
 If your loved one needs immediate care or doesn’t meet the eligibility requirements, private services are also available.

 It might also help to explain that getting in-home care early on leads to better outcomes.
 When the need for assistance is left too long, a fall or other health event might occur that forces your parent to go straight into an aged care home.
 Early intervention may allow your loved one to live comfortably in their home for longer.